-This course is an ensemble performance class with emphasis based on a variety of dance techniques.
+Prerequisite: NONE This course is an ensemble performance class with emphasis based on a variety of dance techniques.
 Students must audition and be willing to perform at Murray State College events.
 This class may be repeated.
+Credit: Two semester hours.